mpromonet/webrtc-streamer/README.md

  * an "file://" url that will be openned using an MKV capturer based on live555
  * an "screen://" url that will be openned by webrtc::DesktopCapturer::CreateScreenCapturer
  * an "window://" url that will be openned by webrtc::DesktopCapturer::CreateWindowCapturer
+ * an "v4l2://" url that will capture H264 frames and store it using webrtc::VideoFrameBuffer::Type::kNative type (obviously not supported on Windows)
- * a V4L2 capture device name
+ * a capture device name

 Dependencies :
 -------------